Lucas Papademos: Career as an economist

-Prime Minister of Greece
+Prime Minister of Greece (2011–2012)

 Papademos was first proposed as a potential caretaker prime minister of Greece in early November 2011, after Prime Minister George Papandreou offered to resign and allow a provisional coalition government to deal with the major political turmoil caused by the country's debt crisis.

 Lucas Papademos set two conditions upon which he would accept the offer of being prime minister of this provisional government.
 The first, was that the new government would not have a very restricted life span as New Democracy had demanded, and the second was that political figures from both New Democracy and the Panhellenic Socialist Movement (PASOK) would participate in the government.
-Both of these were initially vetoed by New Democracy, but after several days of negotiations they relented and accepted Papademos' demands.
+Both of these were initially vetoed by New Democracy, but after several days of negotiations they relented and accepted Papademos's demands.
 This enabled Papademos to form a government made up of PASOK and New Democracy, with the support of the far-right Popular Orthodox Rally.

 After a week of political turmoil and negotiations between parties triggered by Papandreou's resignation, Papademos was installed as Prime Minister of Greece on 11 November 2011, unveiling his provisional Cabinet shortly afterwards.
 The other two parliamentary parties, the Communist Party and the Coalition of the Radical Left (SYRIZA), had refused Papandreou's invitation to participate in the government.

 The provisional government also marks the first time that the far-right has played a part in any Greek government since the fall of the military junta in 1974.

 Papademos stated that his government's primary task would be to facilitate the financial bailout from the European Union – which was provided on the condition that severe budget austerity be implemented – and to lead the country until elections could be held.
 Papademos also stated that his sole priority as prime minister would be to try to keep Greece within the Eurozone.